cloudControl/documentation/Add-on Documentation/Data Processing/Worker.md

 Workers can be started via the command line client's worker.add command.

-For the Luigi stack (only supporting PHP), use the PHP filename as the `WORKER_NAME`.
-But for apps on the Pinky stack, first specifiy how to start the worker by adding a new line to your app's `Procfile` and then use that as the `WORKER_NAME`.
+To specify how to start the worker by adding a new line to your app's `Procfile` and then use that as the `WORKER_NAME`.

 ~~~
 $ cctrlapp APP_NAME/DEP_NAME worker.add WORKER_NAME [WORKER_PARAMS]